-- Transfer to a clean quart sized jar and put a lid on the jar and place the jar in a warm place out of direct sunlight.
+- Transfer mixed ingredients to a clean quart-sized jar.
+Put a lid on the jar and place the jar in a warm place out of direct sunlight.
 Burp the jar each day to allow for the release of carbon dioxide that will build up in the jar during the lacto-fermentation process.

 - Once you begin to notice some bubbling or foam appearing on top of the ketchup, it is ready to be refrigerated.
 It should stay fresh for about 6 months.